 Eric joined Watsi on December 3rd, 2014.
-Five years ago, Eric became the 808th member to automatically support a new Watsi patient every month.
-Since then, 4,747 more people have become monthly donors!
-Eric's most recent donation traveled 8,500 miles to support Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.
+Eight years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation traveled 1,900 miles to support Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.